BiswajitSadhu/PlumeDoseNet/README.md

 # PlumeDoseNet

-> **[Short Project Tagline]** > * Interpolation-Driven Machine Learning Approaches for Plume Shine Dose Estimation: A Comparison of XGBoost, Random Forest, and TabNet.*
+*Interpolation-Driven Machine Learning Approaches for Plume Shine Dose Estimation: A Comparison of XGBoost, Random Forest, and TabNet.*

 ---